Here's what families often want to know about our residential sites:

 Weekend activities

-In addition to their engaging classes, all On-Campus Programs students participate in scheduled activities and enjoy a vibrant social atmosphere.
-Residential programs students participate in afternoon and evening activities, and spend their weekends on campus participating in socials, talent shows, movies, sports, carnival days, and/or water days.
+In addition to their engaging classes, all residential students participate in scheduled activities and enjoy a vibrant social atmosphere.
+Residential students participate in afternoon and evening activities, and spend their weekends on campus participating in socials, talent shows, movies, sports, carnival days, and/or water days.
 Weekends also include time when students can rest, do laundry, bond with others on their residence hall, and/or attend religious services.

 Religious services